Almost every aspect of our day to day lives is now dependent on our access to electricity.

 Always turn off all appliances that are connected to the tripped circuit.
 Then spread your electrical needs around – don’t overburden a single circuit.
 Share the load and avoid connecting too many devices to one circuit.

-In the event that the circuit breaker continues to trip contact a professional electrician to have the circuit rewired to meet your demand requirements.
+In the event that the circuit breaker continues to trip contact Excite to have the circuit rewired to meet your demand requirements.

 - LIGHT BULBS BURNING OUT TOO OFTEN